adi90x/rancher-active-proxy/README.md

 ### Easy Setup with catalog

-Just add : `https://github.com/adi90x/rancher-active-proxy.git` to your custom catalog list. ( Rancher > Admin > Settings )
+Add `https://github.com/adi90x/rancher-active-proxy.git` to your custom catalog list( Rancher > Admin > Settings ).

 Then go to catalog and install Rancher Active Proxy !